I’m Tanya Michelle Korteling (nee Kiddle) and at the time of leaving the UK was a 35-year-old Data Planning Manager from Norwich, Norfolk, in the UK.

 - Spotting three leopards in Yala National Park, Sri Lanka

-To finish off my introduction here’s some interesting facts about me:
+To finish off my introduction here are some interesting facts about me:

 - I once did a tandem skydive for charity